This blog post was originally posted on December 4, 2012 and was updated on November 13, 2017.

 Typical of Andalusia, pestiños are a traditional Spanish Christmas sweet popular this time of year.
 The dough is usually flavored with aniseed or sesame seed and fried in olive oil.
 Depending on your region and family tradition you might drench the crunchy cookies in local honey, or cover them in sugar.
 Regardless of their preparation, they are sure to be irresistible.

-Where to buy: Nunos (Calle Narváez, 63)Bring the flavors of Spain into your home this holiday season with our new digital cookbook, Spanish Feasts from the Devour Tours Kitchen.
+Where to buy: Nunos (Calle Narváez, 63)Bring the flavors of Spain into your home with our new digital cookbook, Spanish Feasts from the Devour Tours Kitchen.
 (It makes a great gift, too!)